warewulf/warewulf/userdocs/contents/overlays.rst

   wwctl overlay import [--mode,-m|--noupdate,-n] overlay-name file-name [new-file-name]

-The given file is imported to the overlay to the same place as it is on the host if no new file name is given.
-With the `--nodeupdate` flag you can  block the rebuild of the overlays
+The given file is imported to the overlay.
+If no new-file-name is given, the file will be placed in the overlay at the same path as on the host.
+With the `--noupdate` flag you can block the rebuild of the overlays.

 List
 ----

 .. code-block:: bash

-  wwctl overlay list [--all,a|--long,-l] [overlay-name`]
+  wwctl overlay list [--all,-a|--long,-l] [overlay-name]

 With this command all existing overlays and files in them can be listed.
 Without any option only the overlay names and their number of files are listed.
-With the `-all` switch also the every file is shown.
-The `--long` option will also display the permissions and UID,GID of a file.
+With the `--all` switch also the every file is shown.
+The `--long` option will also display the permissions, UID, and GID of each file.

 Show
 ----

 .. code-block:: bash

-  wwctl overlay show [--quiet,-	q|--render,-r nodename] overlay-name file
+  wwctl overlay show [--quiet,-q|--render,-r nodename] overlay-name file

 The content of the file for the given overlay is displayed with this command.
-With the `--render` option a template is render as it will be rendered for the given node.
+With the `--render` option a template is rendered as it will be rendered for the given node.
 The node name is a mandatory argument to the `--render` flag.
-Additional information for the file can be supressed vai the `--quiet` option.
+Additional information for the file can be suppressed with the `--quiet` option.